RoliSoft/Host-Scanner/README.md

 	                            0 - 5m, 1 - 15s, 2 - 400ms, 3 - 100ms, 4 - 10ms, 5 - 5ms, 6 - no delay

 	  -r [ --resolve ]        Resolves vulnerable CPE names to their actual package names depending on the automatically detected operating system of the host.

+	  -w [ --validate ]       Validate all vulnerabilities with the package manager of the distribution.

+	  -e [ --estimate ]       Estimate date range of the last system upgrade based on the installed package versions and security patches.

 	  -o [ --output-latex ] arg Exports the scan results into a LaTeX file, with all the available information gathered during the scan.